Policegiri: Plot

 The movie begins with a man (Sanjay Dutt) drinking beer early in the morning and then following up with having beer and idli.
-He later steals a bike and goes to the police station to get commission from the police inspector.
+He later steals a bike and goes to the police station to get a commission from the police inspector.
 He then meets a man who takes him to a place where they sell guns and bombs.
 Finally, he meets a local gangster who hires him to kill a minister.
 He then kills the gangster and his henchmen and reveals himself as DCP Rudra Aditya Devraj, the new cop in town, near the Andhra Pradesh-Maharashtra border.

-The city of Karimnagar is riddled with crime and corruption and is controlled by Nagori Subramaniam (Prakash Raj) the local mafia.
-Initially, Rudra closes down a lot of businesses of Nagori.
-But when Rudra meets Nagori, he reveals that he is also corrupt cop like others and even takes bribe on a condition that Nagori accepts certain points.
-Nagori accepts and there is truce between the two.
+The city of Nagapuram is riddled with crime and corruption and is controlled by Nagori Subramaniam (Prakash Raj), the local mafia and a politician maker.
+Initially, Rudra closes down a lot of illegal businesses in Nagori.
+But when Rudra meets Nagori, he reveals that he is also a corrupt cop like others and even takes bribes on the condition that Nagori accepts certain points.
+Nagori accepts, and there is a truce between the two.

+Meanwhile, Rudra falls in love with a girl named Seher (Prachi Desai) whom he first encountered in the beginning and she then reciprocates his love.

-Conflict starts when residents complain about a petrol bunk selling less petrol to the public and a lady beaten up when she complained.
-The bunk is owned by Nagori.
-Rudra beats up the employees of the bunk as well as Nagori's henchmen.
+Conflict starts when residents complain about a petrol pump selling less petrol to the public and a lady beaten up when she complained.
+The petrol pump is owned by Nagori.
+Rudra beats up the employees of the pump as well as Nagori's henchmen.
+Nagori catches Rudra and Seher and tells her that he accepts bribes which causes Seher to leave Rudra.
 A war emerges between the two.